 This page provides basic information for both the Affordable and Social Housing options we manage as landlords, as well as details about how to register your interest for this housing.

-Emergency Housing - Junction Australia does not provide emergency housing.
+Emergency Housing - Junction does not provide emergency housing.
 In specific circumstances, we do provide accommodation through our Community Services division depending on availability and eligibility.
 Click here for information on Homelessness.

 Eligibility criteria for each of our housing options is different.
 Some of the eligibility requirements depend on:

 Our affordable housing options are aimed at people who have difficulty getting into the private housing market, but who may not otherwise meet the eligibility requirements for our Social Housing options.

 Rent is based on a percentage of market rental rates, and household income eligibility limits apply.